Chart Color Schemes

 AreaSearch analysis reveals Tea Tree Gully significantly outperforming the majority of regions assessed nationwide

-Tea Tree Gully has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 2.2% in the past year, with an estimated employment growth of 1.3%.
+Tea Tree Gully has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate was 2.3% as of September 2025, with an estimated employment growth of 1.2% over the past year.

 Frequently Asked Questions - Employment